berkeley-cdss/course-site-quarto/README.md

    a.
 Complete the course overview section and make other course-specific adjustments.

    a.
-Add the CNAME to https://github.com/berkeley-statNNN/course-overview/settings/pages > Custom domain.
+Add the CNAME to the repository's settings under /settings/pages > Custom domain.
 This will add a `CNAME` file to the repository.

-1. Request an offsite hostname and top-level CNAME for statNNN.berkeley.edu:
+1. If using a .berkeley.edu hostname such as `course123.berkeley.edu`, sequest an offsite hostname and top-level CNAME.
+This example assumes a course named Stat NNN with the Statistics socreg security context.

    a.
 Log into socreg.berkeley.edu and go to Security Contacts > Statistics
    a.
 Go to the Offsite Hostnames tab.